Donaim/proviral-pres1/slides.md

 Let's take `defects.csv` for example `*click on defects.csv*`.

-It file describes individual defects detected by CFEIntact.
+This file describes individual defects detected by CFEIntact.
 Here is where to find it `*point at the path*`.

 And here I have example defects `*open example*`.